310552017/VRDL_HW1_Bird_images_classification/README.md

 "Adjust_resnet152.pth" needs to be upload into google drive according to your root.

-Then run the code of "310552017_Adjust_ResNet152.ipynb" last two block of code could get the "answer.txt" which contains the result of my model.
+Then run the code of "inference.py" could get the "answer.txt" which contains the result of my model.